AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-users.md

 1. In the toolbar, select **Add User**.

-1. In the **Identity Provider** field, select the appropriate identity provider for the user you are adding.
+1. In the **Identity Provider** dropdown list, select the appropriate identity provider for the user you are adding.
 You can switch to a different option later.
-For tenants with a single identity provider enabled, the field is disabled.
+For tenants with a single identity provider enabled, this is disabled.

 1. In the **Contact First Name** and **Contact Last Name** fields, enter a first and last name for the user.